Abortion in American Samoa

-Abortion in America Samoa is legal but has so many restrictions it is effectively illegal.
+Abortion in American Samoa is illegal.
 These laws were passed in the 1980s.
 When the Zika virus hit in 2015 and 2016, women could not get abortions unless they had enough money to fly to Hawaii.
 In 2018, abortion pills were not available but the morning after pill was.

 History

 In 2016, the Zika virus hit American Samoa particularly hard, despite efforts to prevent its spread, with 21 pregnant women known to have contracted the virus in a population of 55,000 people.
 Pregnant women across American Samoa were given condoms when seeking prenatal care at four clinics and one hospital starting in 2015 and continuing to 2016.
 This was facilitated in part by all prenatal care in American Samoa being subsidized by the government beginning in the summer of 2015, which also increased women seeking prenatal care as they previously waited until the third-trimester to seek care.
 Pregnant women confirmed as having the Zika virus had few options as the only way to get an abortion is if the life of the mother was at risk and the Zika virus did not qualify as such an exception; if women wanted an abortion, their only real option if they could afford it, and most could not, was to fly to Hawaii.